-mode: { Destroy, RetainPermanent, RetainTemporary}
+mode: { Destroy, RetainPermanent, RetainTemporary } Errors: Value resource: CARD32 or AllTemporary

 This request defines what will happen to the client's resources at connection close.
 A connection starts in Destroy mode.
 The meaning of the close-down mode is described in section 10.